apache/hudi/website/docs/sql_ddl.md

 as select * from parquet_mngd;
 ```

-## Setting configs
+### Setting Hudi configs

-There are differet ways you can set the configs for a given hudi table.
+There are different ways you can pass the configs for a given hudi table.

-### Using set command
+#### Using set command
-You can use the **set** command to set any custom hudi's write config.
-This will work for the whole spark session scope.
+You can use the **set** command to set any of Hudi's write configs.
+This will apply to operations across the whole spark session.
 ```sql
 set hoodie.insert.shuffle.parallelism = 100;
 set hoodie.upsert.shuffle.parallelism = 100;
 set hoodie.delete.shuffle.parallelism = 100;
 ```

-### Using tblproperties
+#### Using table properties
-You can also set the config with table options when creating table.
-This will work for
-the table scope only and override the config set by the SET command.
+You can also configure table options when creating a table.
+This will be applied only for the table and override any SET command values.

 ```sql
 create table if not exists h3(